 Who are WellChild?

-WellChild is the national charity for sick children and is committed to helping children and their families throughout the UK as they deal with the consequences of serious illness and complex conditions.
+WellChild are the national charity for seriously ill children.
+They are committed to helping children and their families throughout the UK as they deal with the consequences of serious illness and complex conditions.
 Through providing care, support and research, WellChild makes a positive difference to the lives of children who need them now and in the future.

 What does WellChild do for Medicines for Children?

 WellChild ensures the participation of parents and carers, providing an opportunity to influence decisions and guide the future direction of Medicines for Children’s work.
 A panel of parents and carers tell us what information about their child’s medicines they need to know, they review the medicines information and they provide feedback on the website.

 WellChild’s Director of Programmes, Amy Mitchell, represents the needs of parents and carers on the Medicines for Children programme board.
 She tells us:

 “Our aim is to empower parents and carers to give their children medicines with confidence, having been reassured by information tailored to their needs and in an easily accessible form.
 Feedback from parents who have been involved in reviewing the work of this project has demonstrated the overwhelming and urgent need for this resource.”

 Who are the NPPG?

 NPPG was formed in 1994 with an aim to improve the care of neonates (babies under 4 weeks), infants and children through the personal development of pharmacists and those working in related roles within the health service concerned with children’s medicines and the provision of quality pharmacy services.
 NPPG is involved in pharmacy practice, research and audit, education and training, communication and advice.

 What does NPPG do for Medicines for Children?